-Learn how to make thin and crispy schnitzel – veal, pork or chicken.
+Learn how to make thin and crispy German schnitzel – veal, pork or chicken.
 Tips on preparing an entire platter for family gatherings or Oktoberfest parties.

 What is Schnitzel?

 A schnitzel is a boneless, thinly sliced piece of meat, tenderized and pounded even thinner with a meat mallet, seasoned and pan-fried in cooking oil and/or butter.

-The schnitzel is easily one of the most recognizable German specialties.
+The dish is easily one of the most recognizable German specialties.
 Schnitzels are delicious, go formidably well with beer (which is why they are on most beer garden menus in Germany) and are both easy and cost effective to prepare.